ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2020_FPsych_Stephenson,
-    author = "Stephenson, Alice C and Eimontaite, Iveta and Caleb-Solly, Praminda and Morgan, Phillip L and Khatun, Tabasum and Davis, Joseph and Alford, Chris", title = "Effects of an unexpected and expected event on older adults’ autonomic arousal and eye fixations during autonomous driving", journal = "Frontiers in psychology",
+    author = "Stephenson, Alice C and Eimontaite, Iveta and Caleb-Solly, Praminda and Morgan, Phillip L and Khatun, Tabasum and Davis, Joseph and Alford, Chris", journal = "Frontiers in psychology",
-    volume = "11",
+    publisher = "Frontiers Media SA",
-    year = "2020",
+    title = "Effects of an unexpected and expected event on older adults’ autonomic arousal and eye fixations during autonomous driving", volume = "11",
-    publisher = "Frontiers Media SA"
+    year = "2020"
 }
 </pre>
 </ul>